mgatti29/BFD_pipeline/README.md

 # Example run
- x DESDM folks: in order to process meds files for the des y6 targets, do
+ x DESDM folks: in order to process meds files for the des y6 targets, do The config file needs to include the path to the meds files & shredder files.

-./run_bfd.py --config config_data.yaml --tiles DES_TILES,...
+./run_bfd.py --config config/config_data.yaml --tiles DES_TILES,...